Dialing 911 for Emergencies

 When you dial “911”, the following is what you can expect:

-- the interpreter will see your address (location) that you have on your profile and call 911 (the nearest emergency contact center.)
+- the video interpreter will see your address (location) that you have on your profile and call 911 (the nearest emergency contact center.)

-With your ZVRS local number, you will be able to make a 911 call from your Z videophone/software and ZVRS will automatically route that call to the right emergency 911 service center.
+With your ZVRS local number, you will be able to make a 911 call from your Z videophone/software and ZVRS will automatically route that call to the appropriate emergency 911 service center.
 In order to do this, ZVRS will need you to provide us with your “Registered Location” — the exact physical address where you are likely to need 911 help.
 Typically, this will be the home or office where you keep your videophone.
 You will be able to provide us with your Registered Location through your online account profile at www.zvrs.com and you will be responsible for changing that registered location any time you move to a new address.
 Each time you change your Registered Location you will receive a confirmation email from The Z. It is critical that you keep your Registered Location information updated in order to get assistance in an emergency, so please remember to change this data anytime you move to a new address.

 To set up your location for the first time, it will need to be verified in person with a ZVRS installer or by phone with a ZVRS representative by calling ZVRS Customer Service at 866-932-7891.